dmac/fezzik/README.md

 end
 ```

-The `role` method accepts a role name and a hash of values that you want assigned with the
+The `Fezzik.role` method accepts a role name and a hash of values that you want assigned with the
 `set :var, value` syntax.
 These will override the global or destination settings when that remote_task is
 run.

-Note that roles require `Fezzik.remote_task` instead of `remote_task`, which is defined by one of Fezzik's
-dependencies.
-This is an implementation detail and will be fixed in future versions.
-To mitigate this, see the
-DSL section below.

 ## Utilities